 What Is Temperature Glide?

-We've all heard about glide, but what is it really and how does it affect our system?
+We've all heard about glide, but what is it really, and how does it affect our system?

-So, let's start with zeotrope or zeotropic mixture.
+So, let's start with “zeotrope” or “zeotropic mixture.”
 A zeotropic mixture is a chemical mixture that never has the same vapor phase and liquid phase composition at the vapor-liquid equilibrium state.
 Still unhelpful?
 I thought so, too, so let's look at what it means to us rather than what the books say.

 That temperature range is called the glide.

-Still making sense?
+Am I still making sense?
 I hope so.

 What does this mean for the service guy?

 Obviously, these different values affect our superheat and subcooling readings.
-Since the dew point is the point where the last droplet of liquid boils off, we need to know that value to measure and calculate superheat.
+Since the dew point is the point where the last droplet of the liquid boils off, we need to know that value to measure and calculate superheat.
 Similarly, with the bubble point, we need that to calculate subcooling.
-These are the values found on the PT charts and that are programmed into your digital manifold gauges.
+These are the values found on the PT charts and programmed into your digital manifold gauges.

-Now, let's look at the same coil with r407a.
-We have 2 points that are 18°F. The dew point (40#) and the bubble point (52.5#), so which one do we choose?
+Now, let's look at the same coil with R407a.
+We have two points that are 18°F. The dew point (40#) and the bubble point (52.5#), so which one do we choose?